Standing up for the UK’s strong food standards

 Whether eating out or at home, we expect the food we buy to be safe, clean and properly labelled.
 The UK’s strong food standards and protections make sure that this is the case.

-But as we diverge from the European Union, these protections are at risk of being weakened.
-Local and national regulators, already stretched to breaking point, face substantial increases to their workloads and responsibilities.
+But, now that we have left the European Union, these protections are at risk of being weakened.
+What’s more, local and national regulators, already stretched to breaking point, face substantial increases to their workloads and responsibilities.
 We cannot let these standards slip, and we cannot let public protectors go without the resources they need to enforce the rules.

 Join our campaign to stand up for strong food standards and the public protectors who enforce them.